-As per (g) above all causal employees are required to complete an availability list for the school year.
+All casual employees are required to complete an availability list for the school year.

-In the event a casual employee on the casual call-in list declines or fails to respond to a call-in, as per their availability, on three (3) separate occasions, that employee will move to the bottom of the seniority list The employer will maintain log books that record date, time, shift available, decline or no answer.
+In the event a casual employee on the casual call-in list declines or fails to respond to a call-in, as per their availability, on three (3) separate occasions, that employee will move to the bottom of the seniority list The Employer will maintain log books that record date, time, shift available, decline or no answer.